brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 }
 ```

-There's the blueprint for every car you'll make!—Next up,
+There's the blueprint for every car you'll make!
-your boss comes to you and says there's a new client and he wants an electrical car.
+Next up, your boss comes to you and says there's a new client and he wants an electrical car.

 So you end up doing this.